maxxiimo/the-front-end-manifesto/foundation-markup.md

 Foundation Markup
 =================

-This is the first of three chapters written to help developers set up and understand the components of a stellar Ruby on Rails front end code base.
-In this first chapter we begin with our **Foundation Markup**, i.e. view templates.
-In [Chapter 2][] we add **Foundation Styles**, and in [Chapter 3][] we explore **Mobile on Rails**.
-Our goals in these three chapters are to:

-1. Demonstrate how to start a Rails applications out right – soup to nuts – from the front end view coders perspective.
-2. Provide example code and the files you will need for a stellar front end code foundation, which you can freely use or modify (with no attribution) for your own projects.

-The goal of Chapter 1 is to write and organize the components of our foundation markup in such a way that different browsers and desktop devices can consistently, correctly, and efficiently display visual information to the end-user, and backend coders can understand and plug into it with ease.Let's get started.
+The goal of Chapter 1 is to write and organize the components of our foundation markup in such a way that different browsers and desktop devices can consistently, correctly, and efficiently display visual information to the end-user, and backend coders can understand and plug into it with ease.
+Let's get started.

 The Application Layout
 ----------------------